dtw/mffa/README.md

 ## Commands
  When typing commands don't use "[ ]" or "|".
 ```
 //mffa [start|stop] - Starts and stops the addon
 //mffa recast       - toggle auto-recast (on by default)
 //mffa showrecast   - toggle recast messages (on by default)
 //mffa random       - toggle action delays (on by default)
 ```
 ## Defaults
   The following are 'on' by default:
   * Release items
   * Release monsters
   * Automatic recast
-  * Automatic recast messages
+  * Recast messages
   * Use random cast/release delays

 ## FAQ